cartesi/rollups-examples/frontend-console/README.md

 --accountIndex  Account index from mnemonic
 ```

-If the `erc20` address is unspecified, the appropriate address for the CTSI token will be used for the target blockchain being specified.
+If the `erc20` address is unspecified, the appropriate address for the SimpleERC20 token will be used for the target blockchain being specified.

 #### Depositing ERC-721 tokens

-The `erc721 deposit` command deposits ERC-20 tokens in the DApp.
+The `erc721 deposit` command deposits ERC-721 tokens in the DApp.

 ```shell
 yarn start erc721 deposit --tokenId [token_id] <options>